Gunman who killed 3 daughters in church was in US illegally

 SACRAMENTO, Calif.
 (AP) — The gunman who killed his three daughters, a chaperone who was supervising his visit with the children and himself in a Northern California church this week was in the United States illegally, immigration officials said Friday.

+Mora had been living at the Sacramento church where the killings occurred since he was released from an involuntary mental health hold in April 2021 after threatening to harm himself and his estranged girlfriend, investigators said.

+The violence erupted Monday during a weekly supervised visitation Mora had with his daughters, ages 13, 10 and 9.
+Investigators have revealed no motive.
+At the time, Mora was out on bail after being arrested five days earlier on charges of resisting arrest, battery on a police officer and driving under the influence.

-David Mora, 39, overstayed his visa after entering California from his native Mexico on Dec.
-17, 2018, on a non-immigrant visitor visa, U.S. Immigration and Customs Enforcement spokeswoman Alethea Smock told The Associated Press.
+U.S. Immigration and Customs Enforcement spokeswoman Alethea Smock told The Associated Press that Mora was in the country illegally.
+He overstayed his visa after entering California from his native Mexico on Dec.
+17, 2018,

 She didn’t say when his visa expired.
-But because he overstayed his visa, ICE asked to be notified when he was released from jail last week after he was arrested in Merced County for assaulting a California Highway Patrol officer.
+But because he overstayed his visa, ICE asked to be notified when he was released from jail after he was arrested in Merced County for assaulting the California Highway Patrol officer.

 The Merced County Sheriff’s Office told the AP that under California’s so-called sanctuary state law, it does not notify immigration officials about in-custody people who are being released, and ICE was never notified.
 The 2017 state law restricts local law enforcement’s cooperation with federal officials except when immigrants are accused of very serious crimes.